-The research programs at the Institute are covered with 26 different research grants and contracts: 4 institutional grants and 8 personal grants from Estonian Research Council; 3 ERA-Net grants; 4 international grants, incl.
-Horizon2020; and several contracts with industry.
+The research programs at the Institute are covered with ca 25 different research grants and contracts: institutional and personal grants from Estonian Research Council; ERA-Net grants; international grants, incl.
+Horizon 2020; and several contracts with industry.
 This list reflects the intensity of our national and international research collaborations.

-Our research programs are tightly connected with teaching of master and PhD students.
-The number of PhD degrees awarded in 2018 was 10, which has been stable over the last years.
-20 students got their MSc degrees in 2018.
+Our research programs are tightly connected with teaching of bachelor, master and PhD students.
+The number of PhD degrees awarded annualy has been around 10, quite stable over the years.
+Every year around 25 sudents get their MSc degree.

-In that context, a very important exercise of 2018 was international evaluation of our two PhD programs, which included thorough self-assessment report and site visit of Evaluation Panel.
+In that context, in 2018 the international evaluation of our two PhD programs, which included thorough self-assessment report and site visit of Evaluation Panel, took place.
 The decision of Estonian Quality Agency for Higher Education based on this evaluation was to give full accreditation to the PhD programs valid for the next 7 years.
-Now all our main teaching programs at all levels (PhD, MSc and BSc) are fully accredited.
+This means our main teaching programs at all levels (PhD, MSc and BSc) are fully accredited.

 Nevertheless, in the developing world and new challenges of the labor market we have to constantly improve our teaching programs.
-This year we have created a new Master Program, Molecular Biosciences, which was formulated in tight collaboration with our students and employers and was approved by the University Senate in October.
-This will replace our Gene Technologies MSc program and will start from autumn 2019.
+In 2018 we created a new Master Program, Molecular Biosciences, which was formulated in tight collaboration with our students and employers and was approved by the University Senate.
+This program, started in autumn 2019, replaced the Gene Technologies MSc program.

-The number of Gene Technology graduates in 2018 was 35 at bachelor and 9 at MSc levels.
-In addition, we taught MSc program on Biomedicine (together with Faculty of Medicine, 11 graduates) and were involved in BSc program Biology and Biodiversity Conservation (24 graduates).
-Also, the Institute is actively involved, together with the Institute of Technology, in teaching BSc level program Science and Technology in English (first graduates will be there in 2019) and will be involved in the MSc Program Bioengineering from the next autumn (together with the Institute of Technology).
+Also, the Institute is actively involved, together with the Institute of Technology, in teaching BSc level program Science and Technology in English (first graduates in 2019) and MSc Program Bioengineering from 2019, again together with the Institute of Technology.

 Institute of Molecular and Cell Biology is a leading partner in the Doctoral School of Biomedicine and Biotechnology, connecting other faculties of the University and our partners from TalTech, Tallinn University and Estonian University of Life Sciences.